Q. How do I apply for a position with the Police Department?

 Although the state of Nevada has legalized marijuana and other consumable THC products, they are still considered illegal in federal law.
 For this reason, current or recent recreational use of marijuana or THC products is incompatible with behavior expectations of sworn law enforcement officers, and candidates who wish to be officers.

 Q. Are lateral transfers available if I currently work as a Police or Corrections officer?

-We do not have a lateral transfer program.
-All candidates must successfully complete all steps of the hiring process.
-Those candidates who are not Nevada Post Certified must attend an academy.
-The Chief of Police determines if candidates with Nevada Post Certification have to attend the academy or not.
+We do not currently have a lateral transfer program.
+All candidates must successfully complete all steps of the hiring process and currently also attend our Henderson Police Academy.

 Q. Is it okay if I have tattoos?